Dr Peter Erdelyi

 - Isaac Ngugi.
 "Value Co-Creation between SME Suppliers and Large Customers in the UK Organic Food Sector" - completed in 2011 [Fully-funded PhD studentship]

-- Osikhuemhe Okwilagwe (Public-private collaboration in local regeneration partnerships in Nigeria - completed in 2017 [Vice-Chancellor's PhD Scholarship])
+- Osikhuemhe Okwilagwe.
+Collaboration processes in partnership working: local regeneration in Nigeria - completed in 2017 [Vice-Chancellor's PhD Scholarship]

 Profile of Teaching PG